 Specific Involvement & Responsibilities

-Even if you have been in serving in ministry for years please read the following.
-It is important that we are all clear about what is expected from us and that we are best prepared to serve, bless, and honour Him.
+Even if you have been serving in ministry for years please read the following.
+It is important that we are all clear about what is expected from us and that we are best prepared to serve, bless, and honour the Lord.

-Before the service – For prayer time before the service, focus in on what is God saying to us for the service.
-Think and pray about who will come and their needs.
-What is God saying through the scriptures & the message?
-Share any words or visions on to the service leader, preacher or ministry co-ordinator.
+Before the service – For prayer time before the service, feel free to walk through the space praying for the people who will be coming and the service ahead, or sit/lie down and take some time to connect in prayer with God.
+Share any scriptures, impressions or visions you have on to the service leader, preacher or ministry co-ordinator.

 During Ministry Time – We believe that through prayer ministry God can move in a person’s life.
 A typical prayer session may involve: